The First Five Years After College

 What happens in those years?

-- About 80 percent of our graduates pursue advanced work in graduate or professional school.
+- Many of our alumni pursue advanced work in graduate or professional school.

 - An unusually high percentage of our seniors and recent graduates win major scholarships and fellowships—Fulbright, Gates, Goldwater, Rhodes, Watson—that fund research, creative projects and professional work around the world.